michelesr/thesis/src/ci.md

 In order to avoid the execution of malicious scripts in Jenkins, the creation and configuration of jobs has to be restricted to a small set of trusted users.
-In the page `http://localhost:5000/configureSecurity/` the `Enable security` checkbox has to be checked, and the options from Table 6.4 have to be setted:
+In the page `http://localhost:5000/configureSecurity/` the `Enable security` checkbox has to be checked, and the options from Table 6.4 have to be setted.

 Option                          Value
 ------------------------------  ---------------------------